DeepSeaCRU/South-Atlantic-Benthic-Habitat-Classification/README.md

 # Broad-scale benthic habitat classification of the South Atlantic

-The code and files contained in this repository support replication of a broad-scale benthic habitat classification of the South Atlantic produced by McQuaid et al. (in prep).
+The code and files contained in this repository support replication of a broad-scale benthic habitat classification of the South Atlantic produced by McQuaid et al. (2023).
 We used statistical clustering algorithms to classify broad-scale (10km2) environmental data into distinct habitat classes, which reflect variation in physical conditions and we assume support distinct biological communities.

-We request that any use of the input data is referenced as per the table below, and that outputs are referenced as:
+We request that any use of the input data is referenced as per the table below, and that classification outputs are referenced as:
-McQuaid K. A. Bridges A. E. H., Howell K. L., Gandra T. B. R., de Souza V., Currie J. C., Hogg O. T., Pearman T. R. R., Bell J. B. B., Atkinson L. J., Baum D., Bonetti J., Carranza A., Defeo O., Furey T., Gasalla M. A., Golding N, Hampton S. L., Horta S., Jones D. O. B., Lombard A. T., Manca E., Marin Y., Martin S., Mortensen P., Passdore C., Piechaud N., Sink K. J. & Yool A.  Broad-scale benthic habitat classification of the South Atlantic.
-In review.
+McQuaid K. A. Bridges A. E. H., Howell K. L., Gandra T. B. R., de Souza V., Currie J. C., Hogg O. T., Pearman T. R. R., Bell J. B. B., Atkinson L. J., Baum D., Bonetti J., Carranza A., Defeo O., Furey T., Gasalla M. A., Golding N, Hampton S. L., Horta S., Jones D. O. B., Lombard A. T., Manca E., Marin Y., Martin S., Mortensen P., Passdore C., Piechaud N., Sink K. J. & Yool A. 2023.
+Broad-scale benthic habitat classification of the South Atlantic.
+Progress in Oceanography.
+DOI: https://doi.org/10.1016/j.pocean.2023.103016.

 <br />__Process for running the scripts:__
 * Step 1: Run the non-hierarchical approach using the script "NHApproach NP Clustering & Final Classification.R" and input data layers detailed in the table below